High-intensity focused ultrasound (HIFU) treatment for early prostate cancer

 Pain and bleeding

-You may have some pain in your lower tummy or back passage (rectum).
-You will be given painkillers for this.
-You may have some bleeding from the back passage.
+After treatment, you may have some pain in your lower tummy or lower bowel (rectum).
+The surgeon or nurse can advise you about which painkillers you can take.
+You may have some bleeding from the anus, but this is not common.

 Erection problems

 HIFU can cause problems getting an erection.
-This is called erectile dysfunction (ED).
-Different treatments can help if you have ED.
+Your surgeon and clinical nurse specialist can talk to you about this.
+Different treatments can help if you have erectile dysfunction (ED).

 Rectal fistula

-Side effects, such as erection difficulties and urinary problems may be less of a problem with these treatments.
+Side effects, such as erection difficulties and urinary problems may be less of a problem with HIFU.
 But they may still affect you.
-If you have already had treatment for prostate cancer, the side effects may be worse.
+If you have already had other treatment, such as radiotherapy or brachytherapy, the side effects may be worse.

 About our information